ankianan/Checkin/README.md

 # Checkin

-Its a geo-tagging app, where one can checkin a message of being at certain location.
+Its a geo-tagging app, where one can checkin a message tagged to certain location.
 The checkin will act as a memory for the user.

 One can also view his previous checkins and other's checkins shared publically.